 When there is snow on the mountain, Julie can be found downhill skiing at Big White.
 She also enjoys running, cycling and geocaching.
 When not playing outdoors, she enjoys spending time with her family, supporting them in their various activities.

 Kelsey Wahler joined Illuminate IP on a full-time basis as an Intellectual Property assistant in 2014 after completing her Legal Administrative Assistant Certificate from the Okanagan College.
+Kelsey obtained her certificate from the Patent Resources Group, Patent Administration: A Foundation for Success course in 2018.
+A 4-day course aimed at support staff and paralegals covering US patent law + US patent prosecution essentials as well as the Patent Cooperation Treaty (PCT) practice and filing.

 Originally from Saskatoon, Saskatchewan, Kelsey moved to the Okanagan to pursue her love for the outdoors, softball, hiking, Lake Okanagan and Big White.